 Enthusiastically received and much discussed was De Palma’s split-screen experiment during and after the opening murder sequence.
-Hitchcock never tried a split-screen sequence.
-He had tried many gimmicks in his long career — claustrophobic staging, ultra-long takes, subjective flashbacks, 3-D. But by the time the multiscreen movie at the 1966 World’s Fair made big news, Hitchcock was no longer tinkering with such experimentation.
-At the time we thought De Palma had been inspired by Richard Fleischer’s 1968 The Boston Strangler, but De Palma’s own Murder à la Mod, released first, uses the technique as well; it also featured actor William Finley.
+Hitchcock had tried many gimmicks in his long career — claustrophobic staging, ultra-long takes, subjective flashbacks, 3-D — but never a split-screen sequence.
+By the time the multiscreen movie at the 1966 World’s Fair made big news, Hitchcock was no longer tinkering with such experimentation.
+At the time we thought De Palma had been inspired by Richard Fleischer’s 1968 The Boston Strangler, but De Palma’s own Murder à la Mod, released first, uses the technique as well; it also features actor William Finley.

 As was also seen in parts of the Fleischer film, De Palma’s split-screen replaces standard parallel cutting: he simultaneously shows both halves of actions that would normally be intercut one with another.
 The suspense of the murderers cleaning away traces of the crime while investigators dawdle only a few feet away is very effective.
 Audiences I saw Sisters with applauded the double-vision synchronous hide ‘n seek game near the elevators.

-Yes, the film is a glossary of Hitchcock situations, but operates on its own merits and terms.
-Brian De Palma has not yet opted for tasteless exploitation of sex and violence — the misogynistic shower scene of Dressed to Kill, and the pointless gore games of The Fury.
+Yes, the film is a glossary of Hitchcock situations, but operates on its own merits.
+Brian De Palma has not yet opted for tasteless exploitation of sex and violence — the misogynistic shower scene of Dressed to Kill and the pointless gore games of The Fury.
 The director collected quite a few pictures that earned cult followings.
 My favorite is another Hitchcock pretzel, Paul Schrader’s transposition-pastiche of Vertigo, Obsession.
 But it’s a polished, big budget Panavsion affair.
 De Palma’s Sisters is his last picture that seems fully energized by film-student excitement.

 So this release’s early-generation transfer, with its powerful Bernard Herrmann music, can do no wrong for this viewer.